Bill Clinton to campaign for Obama in Ohio, Florida next week

-CHARLOTTE, N.C., Sept 6 (Reuters) - Fresh from a rousing speech at the Democratic National Convention, former President Bill Clinton will campaign next week for President Barack Obama in Ohio and Florida, campaign officials said.
+CHARLOTTE, North Carolina (Reuters) - Fresh from a rousing speech at the Democratic National Convention, former President Bill Clinton will campaign next week for President Barack Obama in Ohio and Florida, campaign officials said.

 Clinton gave a stirring address at the convention in Charlotte on Wednesday, lashing out at Republicans with a folksy charm that delighted Democrats and the Obama campaign.